top of page

 Is there a limit on the number of skaters that can join our club?

 No!
 We are proud to say our team has been growing exponentially over the last couple years including doubling in size for the 2022-2023 season!
-We welcomed more than 70 skaters into our club last year and we hope to have over 100 skaters this upcoming year!
+We welcomed 70 skaters this year, with our biggest year having around 100!

 Can NON-McMaster skaters join?